neoforged/Documentation/docs/resources/client/models/modelloaders.md

 ### Creating Custom Block State Definition Loaders

-To create your own block state definition loader, you need two class, plus an event handler:
+To create your own block state definition loader, you need two classes, plus an event handler:

 - A `CustomBlockModelDefinition` class to load the block state definition
 - A `BlockStateModel.UnbakedRoot` class to bake a block state to its `BlockStateModel`